Sultan Agung of Mataram: Titles

 In his early reign, Rangsang's title was Susuhunan Anyakrakusuma or Prabu Pandita Anyakrakusuma.
 After conquering Madura in 1624, he changed his title to Susuhunan Agung Anyakrakusuma, abbreviated as Sunan Agung Anyakrakusuma.

-In 1640s, he used title Sultan Agung Senapati ing Alaga Abdurrahman.
+In 1640s, he used the title Sultan Agung Senapati ing Alaga Abdurrahman.
 In 1641, Sunan Agung had an Arabic title, Sultan Abdullah Muhammad Maulana of Mataram, bestowed by imams in Mecca.

 For the sake of convenience, the name used in this article is the most common and popular: Sultan Agung.